Purple Heart Plant (Tradescantia pallida) Indoor Care, Propagation, Problems with Solutions

 Where to Buy

-If you are looking to add the gorgeous Purple Heart to your collection, check out this Link to Etsy Shops.
+If you are looking to add the gorgeous Purple Heart Plants to your collection, you may obtain them online from Etsy (Link to Etsy).

 Purple Heart Plant, Tradescantia pallida